yakworks/gorm-tools/docs/index.md

 * **RuntimeException Rollback by default**: saves or `persist()` always occur with failOnError:true so a RuntimeException is thrown for both DataAccessExceptions as well a validation exceptions.
   This is critical for deeply nested domain logic dealing with saving multiple domains chains.
-* **FAST Data Binding Service**: databinding from maps (and thus JSON) has to be fast and therefore maps and json are a first class citizen where it belongs in the data service layer instead of the controller layer.
-  Eliminates boiler plate in getting data from the database to Gorm to JSON Map then back again.
-* **Asynchronous batch processing PERFORMANCE**: GORM insert and updates can be chunked and processed in parrallel using GPARS or RxJava making it easy to processes millions of records from JSON, CSV or Excel
 * **Events & Validation**: the Repository allows a central place to do events such as beforeSave, beforeValidate, etc so as not to pollute the domain class.
 This pattern makes it easier to keeps the special logic in a transaction as well.
   Allows validation outside of constraints to persistence without needing to modify the domain source.